salva-je/Gemini-charged/README.md

 Gemini Quick Scroll is a browser extension designed to enhance your experience on the Gemini website.
 It adds a smart and customizable sidebar that allows you to efficiently navigate, search, organize, and annotate long conversations.

+watch the video demo here 👇👇👇 (click on the image)

 [![Gemini Quick Scroll Demo Video](https://img.youtube.com/vi/ltvpn1mafE8/maxresdefault.jpg)](https://www.youtube.com/watch?v=ltvpn1mafE8)